ShanghaitechGeekPie/oj-backend/README.md

 #### User Login/Logout

-Registered at `/user/login/oauth` <del> and `/user/logout` respectively </del>.
+Registered at `/oidc/callback/`.
 Users are required to login in order to access any API.

 We are planning to use GAuth (ShanghaitechGeekPie/GAuth), but details are TBD.